Lake Okeechobee Fishing

-Lake Okeechobee is about 37 miles long by 30 miles wide, totaling over 730 square miles with an average depth of only 10 feet.
+Lake Okeechobee is about 37 miles long by 30 miles wide, with an average depth of only 10 feet.
 To fishermen nationwide, it’s renowned for the number of largemouth bass it has per acre.
-Lake Okeechobee fishing produces more largemouth bass over 7 pounds than any lakes in Florida and arguably the entire United States.
+Lake Okeechobee produces more trophy bass over 7 pounds than any lakes in Florida and arguably the entire United States.

 Lake Okeechobee is positioned in central southern Florida, north of the Everglades and south of Orlando.
-It links the Atlantic and Gulf sides of Florida via the Port Mayaca Lock on Okeechobee’s east side and the Moore Haven Lock on the Lake Okeechobee’s western side.
+It links Florida’s Atlantic and Gulf sides via the Port Mayaca Lock on Okeechobee’s east side and the Moore Haven Lock on Lake Okeechobee’s western side.
 Drainage canals lower the lake and drain adjacent lands for farming.
-Agricultural activities Central Florida Okeechobee area include cattle ranching, dairy farming, and crop production of sugarcane, winter vegetables, citrus, sod, sweet corn, and rice.
+Agricultural activities in the Central Florida Okeechobee area include cattle ranching, dairy farming, and crop production of sugarcane, winter vegetables, citrus, sod, sweet corn, and rice.

 This body of water sports all types of waterway structures to fish – from open water to narrow canals surrounded by hundreds of different vegetation and grasses.

 OKEECHOBEE FISHING FAQS

 Can you fish in Lake Okeechobee?